Buying a Condominium

 Generally, the condominium can be owned like a single home, which can include any type of ownership allowed by state law.
 However, sales may be restricted if the condominium association has the right of 1st refusal, where an owner cannot offer the condo unit to the public until it is 1st offered either to another owner of the condominium complex or to the homeowners association.

-Examine factors that affect the marketability of the condo units.
+Examine factors affecting the marketability of the condo units.
 Amenities that increase the value of a condo unit include:

 - parking spaces